 – Financial Sector Conduct Authority (FSCA) in South Africa, with the FSP license number 47381 for Libertex Pty

-In order to provide a secure trading environment for their customers, Libertex has implemented the following policies:
+In order to provide a secure trading environment for its customers, Libertex has implemented the following policies:

 - Investor Compensation Fund (ICF) – as the company is a member of the ICF, Libertex retail clients are entitled to compensation of up to €20,000, if the broker faces bankruptcy or similar financial issues.